9 Ways To Start Eating Healthier Without Effort

 9. To buy only healthy food in the store, use the “outer ring” rule

-The strategy’s essence is simple; when you come to the supermarket, you do not need to wander down the aisles.
+The strategy's essence is simple; when you come to the supermarket, you do not need to wander down the aisles.
 Walk around the outer perimeter of the store.
 As a rule, useful food is placed there; fruits, vegetables, meat, fish, eggs, nuts, dairy products.
-So you will buy healthy foods, which means you will eat right.
+So you'll purchase healthy meals, which implies that you'll eat well.

 Also read: Here are the Best Foods to Help you Fight a Heartburn